programmfabrik/fylr-plugin-sequence/README.md

 The template must contain a placeholder for the sequential number, as well as an optional prefix and suffix.
 The placeholder must be in the [`printf` format style of python3](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting) and must be compatible to format an integer value.

+If a value from the field is used to specify the sequence, this value can also be used in the template.
+The placeholder for this value is `%field%`.

 Please keep in mind, that only a **single, unnamed placeholder** can be used, otherwise an internal formatting error will be caused.

 Some examples for useful placeholders inside the template are: